Protecting Every Child's Right to Learn How to Read

 What We Do

 Our team of legal experts utilizes legal tools to ensure that students with dyslexia learn to read and write to their full potential.
-In addition, we organize professional development, implement evidence-based programs and curriculums to improve instructional quality, and effectiveness to benefit every student at the school district.
-Our Process The first step is establishing an education plan that meets the student's challenges.
-Secondly, we ensure that professionally trained teachers can provide the required services.
-Thirdly, we set up progress monitoring and makes are student's close the gap between themselves and their grade-level peers.
-Fourth, we teach parents/guardians how to gauge progress and monitor their child in the future.
-Finally, we run educational seminars for administrators, organize professional development for special education teachers, and first to third-grade general education teachers.
+In addition, we organize professional development and implement evidence-based programs and curriculums to improve instructional quality and effectiveness to benefit every student in the school district.
+Our Process 1.
+We identify the students' challenges and create an education plan that meets the students' needs.
+2. We ensure the student receives remediation from a professionally trained teacher.
+3. We set up progress monitoring and ensure students close the gap with their grade-level peers.
+4. We teach parents/guardians how to gauge progress and monitor their child in the future.
+5. We run educational seminars for administrators and organize professional development for special education teachers and first to third-grade general education teachers.
 Social Justice Literacy is an essential component to fully developing as a member of society.
 Therefore, people who cannot read or write are effectively disenfranchised.
-We hope to secure funding for our advocacy work within the next year and have the ability to offer free advocacy for the most vulnerable and underserved children in New York.
+We hope to secure funding for our advocacy work within the next year and can offer free advocacy for the most vulnerable and underprivileged children in New York.
 Please consider donating to change a life - your donations make a huge difference.
 Advocacy includes:

 |